 When is the Christmas Market on Vorosmarty Square, Budapest?

 The Christmas Market on Vorosmarty Square takes place each year in November and December.
-Usually the market opens in mid November (November 16 or so) and closes on December 31.
-The handmade gift stalls are only open until Christmas Eve until 2pm, then the market is closed on Dec 25 and Dec 26.
-From Dec 27 to Dec 31, only the gastro booths remain open, the folk art and design stalls are only open until December 24.
+In earlier years, the market opened in mid November (November 16 or so), but recently it opens only late November, the first weekend of Advent, and closes on December 31.
+The handmade gift stalls are only open until Dec 24, Christmas Eve until 2pm, then the market is closed on Dec 25 and Dec 26.
+From Dec 27 to Dec 31, only the gastro stalls remain open, the folk art and design stalls are only open until December 24.

 Where is the Vorosmarty Square Christmas Market in Budapest?

 Downtown, the Christmas market is in the best possible location in Budapest, in the heart of the city.
-The little square is called Vorosmarty square, i.e. Vörösmarty tér in Hungarian.
+The nice square is called Vorosmarty square, i.e. Vörösmarty tér in Hungarian.

 What is the Christmas Market on Vorosmarty Square like?